Do Not Attribute Malice

 In my work with leaders, both inside and out of the workplace, I’ve encountered a common pattern where when something doesn’t go right, those leaders will attribute another person’s behavior to malice.
 In other words, they think that someone is intentionally trying to be mean to them or harm them in some way by their actions.

 Of course, this isn’t just something that business leaders fall prey to; we all do it.
-But I encourage you to think differently if you want to live a conflict-free life.
+But I encourage you to think differently if you value living peacefully.

 Consider what happened recently to a client of mine.
 I was working with him to help sell his business in the middle of our current crisis.
 But when I checked in on my client one day, he was beside himself in anger.
 He told me that he had called the buyer to discuss some terms of their agreement.
 But the buyer hadn’t picked up, so he left a message for the buyer to call him back.
 When I called, it had been several days, and the buyer still hadn’t called back.